Canon 5DS R vs T7

 Studio photographers will appreciate that the Canon 5DS R (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5DS R and the T7 are recent models that are part of the current product line-up.
 The T7 replaced the earlier Canon T6, while the 5DS R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5DS R and T7 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon T7 Manual.

 So how do things add up?
 Is the Canon 5DS R better than the Canon T7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.